fxyxhf/fxyxhf.github.io/_pages/about.md

 # 💼 Societies
 - *2025.04 to present* Life Member of China Satellite Navigation and Positioning Association
 - *2025.04 to present* Student Member of the Chinese Society of Mechanics
-- *2024.11* National College Students' Activities to Promote the Spirit of Aerospace,Excellent Aerospace Pioneer Volunteer.
-- *2024.01-2024.02* Baicheng City,Mingsheng Community Volunteer.
-- *2023.01-2023.02* Baicheng City,Volunteer Service for Garbage Classification.
-- *2022.10* Jilin University,Men's 800 Meter Athletes at the School Sports Meet.
-- *2022.10* Jilin University,Members of the School Sports Team.
-- *2022.05* Jilin University,Volunteers for Epidemic Prevention and Control Supervision and Inspection.
-- *2022.01-2022.02* Baicheng City,Volunteer Service Activities for Epidemic Prevention and Control.
-- *2021.12* Jilin University,Volunteers for the New Student Welcome Party.